Launch Week's here! Day 2: Scheduled Evals, read more →

 Multi-turn and conversational support

-If your platform treats each request independently, you are blind to systemic failure patterns.
+Single-turn tracing is table stakes.
+Most real AI failures emerge across turns: context drift, escalating hallucinations, lost conversational coherence, tool selection breakdowns.
+If your platform treats each request independently, you miss systemic failure patterns.
 Great observability understands conversations, not just calls.

 Framework flexibility without lock-in